albertschwarzkopf/serverless-static-website-with-contact-form/README.md

 Hints:
 <ul>
-<li>Take a short name without uppercase characters for serice, because it ist used by default for Bucket-Name and IAM-Role.</li>
+<li>Take a short name without uppercase characters for service, because it ist used by default for Bucket-Name and IAM-Role.</li>
 <li>If you want to save the sent messages in DynamoDB when you can activate this feautre in serverless.yml</li>
 </ul>